Star Learning Framework

 “At Stella, we live by vital Benedictine values including Peace and Justice, Community, Hospitality and Stewardship, which intertwine to form the foundation of our freedom to learn and grow.
 Every girl here has these qualities within them, and they are embraced here at Stella as a whole community – an extended family.” – Molly, Year 12.

-Outside the structured learning of the classroom we believe there are extraordinary opportunities for discovery.
+Outside the structured learning of the classroom we believe there are extraordinary opportunities for growth.
 We strive to inculcate a sense of wonder and curiosity that creates true life-long learners.
 We value the unpredictable moments and immerse our girls in an environment that is filled with opportunities for critical thinking, reflection and deep connection.
 We invite them to connect with the world around them and to ask how, why and what if.